Reviewing Clover Health Investments (NASDAQ:CLOV) & Bright Health Group (NYSE:BHG)

 |2.78

-Clover Health Investments presently has a consensus target price of $9.00, suggesting a potential upside of 12.64%.
-Bright Health Group has a consensus target price of $17.88, suggesting a potential upside of 143.86%.
-Given Bright Health Group’s stronger consensus rating and higher possible upside, analysts plainly believe Bright Health Group is more favorable than Clover Health Investments.
+Clover Health Investments presently has a consensus target price of $9.00, suggesting a potential upside of 13.49%.
+Bright Health Group has a consensus target price of $17.88, suggesting a potential upside of 147.92%.
+Given Bright Health Group’s stronger consensus rating and higher probable upside, analysts clearly believe Bright Health Group is more favorable than Clover Health Investments.

 Summary